 Sanitary sewer means a sewer which carries sewage and to which storm, surface, and ground waters are not intentionally admitted.

 Sewage means the spent water of a community.
+Also referred to as wastewater.

 Sewer means a pipe or conduit for carrying sewage.